tymyrddin/blue-devsecops/source/docs/aws/ec2.md

 * Use AWS Systems Manager Compliance to make sure all your EC2 instances are up to date.
 * Create a group with minimal IAM privileges to allow only relevant team members to conduct patch deployment.
-* Use tagging (that is, labeling) for your EC2 instances to allow patch deployment groups per tag (for example, production versus development environments).
+* Use tagging (labelling) for your EC2 instances to allow patch deployment groups per tag (for example, production versus development environments).
 * For stateless EC2 instances (where no user session data is stored inside an EC2 instance), replace an existing EC2 instance with a new instance, created from an up-to-date operating system image.

 ## Backups